LRZ-BADW/AITS-containers/README.md

 - Additional images available
   - https://doku.lrz.de/download/attachments/74383481/mignon.jpeg

-# Hands-on 3: Containers and HPC with Charliecloud
+# Hands-on 3: Containers and HPC

 ## Aim

-Make use of Charliecloud commands and compare Docker and Charliecloud images.
+Make use of enroot and Charliecloud commands and compare Docker and Charliecloud images.

 ## Tasks